SolidLabResearch/solid-identity-manager/README.md

 ## Quickstart

-The extension was developed using `node:lts/hydrogen`.
+The extension was developed using `node` version 18.
 You can use `nvm` to synchronise this for local development.

 ```shell